rouzbeh-afrasiabi/BertFineTuning/background/README.md

 - Finally all remaining punctuations were removed

 ## Train, Validation and Test splits
-The cleaned data was then split into three portions with fractions: 0.6,0.2 and 0.2 fractions using calculated class weights.
+The cleaned data was then split into three portions with fractions: 0.6,0.2 and 0.2 using calculated class weights.
 <img src="../images/split_counts.png"></img>

 ## Data formatting for BERT